-We recommend personalising your profile’s URL too, it makes your profile easier to find and it also looks professional in your email signature.
+We recommend personalising your profile’s URL too, it makes your profile easier to find and it also looks professional when sharing.

-Click on the ‘Me’ tab > Settings and Privacy
+Click on the ‘Me’ tab > click on ‘Add profile section’

-LinkedIn is a great tool because thought-leaders and people you admire are probably already on there.
+LinkedIn is a great tool because thought leaders and people you admire are probably already on there.
 Take some time to search for people in your industry that inspire and motivate you.
 You can then engage with these people by leaving comments, sharing their work or reacting to their posts.
-For example, if you work in UX design, you may consider following people who work in UX design for major companies like Google, Apple and Neilsen.
+For example, if you work in UX design, you may consider following people who work in UX design for major companies like Google, Apple and Nielsen.

 Similarly, a lot of your friends and colleagues are probably on LinkedIn too, so connect with them to further build up your network.
 Having a large network is helpful, especially when you try to reach out to new contacts and notice that you already are a second or third connection, which makes an introduction much easier.

-Or, you can commend somebody for a skill they’ve included on their LinkedIn by clicking on someone’s profile, scrolling down to ‘Skills and Endorsements’ and then clicking the plus button next to the skill to endorse them.
+You can commend somebody for a skill they’ve included on their LinkedIn by clicking on someone’s profile, scrolling down to ‘Skills and endorsements’, and then clicking the ‘Plus’ button next to the skill to endorse them.
 People usually return the favour but don’t bombard people!

 Keep your skills section relevant and make sure you add new skills regularly or takeaway ones that no longer suit your career path.